unioslo/harborapi/docs/usage/validation.md

     authproxy_settings=None,
 )
 ```
-In the example, the model is constructed, but the values of the fields aren't validated and/or converted into the types specified in the model. `current_time` is still a string, even though the model says this is a datetime field.
+In the example, the [`GeneralInfo`][harborapi.models.GeneralInfo] model is constructed, but the values of the fields aren't validated and/or coereced into the types specified on model's fields. `current_time` is still a string, even though the model says this is a datetime field.
 When validation is enabled, this field is converted into a datetime object.

 Furthermore, in this fictional example, the API returned the value `2` for the `notification_enable` field, even though the spec says this is a boolean field.
-With validation disabled, the model is still constructed, and the value of `notification_enable` remains `2`.
-If we had enabled validation, and the value of `notification_enable` was `2`, we would get an error:
+With validation disabled, the model is still constructed successfully, and the value of `notification_enable` remains `2`.

+If we had enabled validation, and the API returned the value `2` for the field `notification_enable`, we would get an error, because `2` cannot be parsed as a boolean value:

 ```
 pydantic.error_wrappers.ValidationError: 1 validation error for GeneralInfo